 The Executive Office of the Center for American Progress is responsible for directing and overseeing all policy developments and educational and communication outreach at the Center.
 Working in the Executive Office will afford interns the opportunity to acquire a comprehensive understanding of the Center.
 Exposure to all aspects of CAP—educational efforts, policy initiatives, and administrative organization—will provide interns with unique insight into the workings of a fast-paced, nonpartisan public policy research institution dedicated to finding progressive and pragmatic solutions to significant domestic and international problems.

-External Affairs amplifies the Center for American Progress’ policy voice by forging relationships with progressive groups, think tanks, scholars, community leaders, and elected officials at the federal, state, and local levels.
-The department raises awareness of the Center and its work, while connecting Center staff with progressive allies.
+External Affairs amplifies American Progress’ policy voice by forging relationships with progressive groups, think tanks, scholars, community leaders, and elected officials at the federal, state, and local levels.
+The department raises awareness of the organization and its work, while connecting staff with progressive allies.

 The Faith and Progressive Policy Initiative of the Center for American Progress works to identify and articulate the moral-ethical and spiritual values underpinning policy issues, ranging from economic inequality to reproductive and sexual justice to immigration, among others.
 The Initiative helps to shape a progressive stance in which these values are clear, and increase public awareness and understanding of these values.
 Faith and Progressive Policy also works to safeguard the healthy separation of church and state that has allowed religion in our country to flourish.

 Welcome to the coolest internship experience.
 Ever.
 Besides getting substantive work experience, Generation Progress interns get a stipend, access to special events like film screenings and conferences, and the opportunity to use words like “substantive” on a daily basis.